 Deep neural networks trained for classification tasks have been a key driver in the rise of modern deep learning.
 Training networks for classification is often one of the first lessons or tutorials people encounter when they begin their journey with deep learning.
 In classification tasks, the multi-class classification problem is one of the most common types of classification problems that people encounter.
 Widely used datasets, like MNIST, CIFAR-10/100, and ImageNet, are all geared toward the multi-class classification problem.
 In this problem, the model is trained to receive some data \(X\) as input and infer its class label \(C\) from one of the \(M\) total possible classes.
 Each data point has one and only one class label from \(M\) possible classes \(c \in \{1 ...
 M\}\).
 For example, if we train a convolutional neural network (CNN) to do classification on ImageNet, the data \(X\) is the input image, and the output class label \(C\) is one of the 1000 classes in the ImageNet dataset.

 Neural networks trained to do this kind of problem are trained on many input-class label pairs \(\{ (x_j, c_j), j \in 1 ...
 N \}\) and often have \(M\) output units corresponding to the \(M\) classes in their last layer, called the logit layer.
-After training the model, most people find the unit with the highest value, and its corresponding class is the prediction made by the model.
+After training the model, most often, people find the unit with the highest value, and its corresponding class is the prediction made by the model.
 The exact values of activations in the logit layer are often ignored.
 However, we know that they may be telling us something.
 For example, if we pass the image in the above figure to a CNN model trained on ImageNet, the best class prediction is “golden retriever.”
 But the units corresponding to other dog breed categories, like “Brittany spaniel,” “Blenheim spaniel,” “Pekinese,” and “papillon,” also have high activations.
+The dog breed shown in the image might be ambiguous.
 In a more complex image of a dog racing a go-kart, the highest output is for the class “go-kart.”
-However, we also see that the outputs corresponding to “sunglasses,” “golden retriever,” and “crash helmet” have non-negligible activations, which make sense to some extent.
+However, we also see that the outputs corresponding to “sunglasses,” “golden retriever,” and “crash helmet” have non-negligible activations, reflecting reasonable ambiguity in the true referent of the image.

-Here, we try to answer the question: What do the probabilities predicted by a neural network in classification tasks actually represent?
-We will show that, in the limit, these probabilities are trained to match the Bayesian posterior probability of an ideal observer having access to a generative model that has generated the data.
-This also implies that if we have access to a probabilistic generator of the data and class labels, we can train neural network models to infer the class from data without performing the often intractable posterior calculation (usually called the “inference” problem).
+Here, we try to answer the question: How do we interpret the outputs of a neural network trained on classification?
+We will show that these probabilities are trained to match the Bayesian posterior probability of an ideal observer having access to a generative model that has generated the data.
+This also implies that if we have access to the probabilistic generator of the data and class labels, we can train neural network models using input-label pairs to infer the class without performing the often intractable posterior calculation (usually called the “inference” problem).

 \begin{equation} \begin{split} q_{\theta}(C=i|X) = \frac{e^{f_{\theta}^i(X)}}{\sum_{j=1}^M e^{f_{\theta}^j(X)}} \end{split} \end{equation}